 See, I’d been saying my list of positive affirmations daily and nothing was happening.
 I was working a side hustle as a Beachbody coach and had a goal I needed to hit in order to earn a free trip.
 So I added an affirmation to my list that said “I will help 5 people this month”.
 Each morning I sat for 10 minutes and on every inhale I thought “I will help 5 people this month” and on every exhale I thought “It feels good to help 5 people this month”.
 And I did it.
 Those 5 people came to me for help.
 It wasn’t even hard.

-As I mentioned above, I was also deepening my yoga practice through yoga teacher training.
+As I mentioned above, I was also deepening my yoga practice through yoga teacher training while planning for travel.
 One of the books we read during training really spoke to me, called Buddha’s Brain.
 It described how we can rewire our brains through our thoughts and meditation.
 There was scientific proof backing up something I’d already experienced.

 This deepened my woo-woo-ness for positive affirmations.